snehalsobti/Random_Route_Generator/README.md

 # RandomRouteGenerator
 A Geographic Information System (GIS) - a map software that was developed in C++ along with a team of two others.
 This software employs the OpenStreetMap database and offers a wide array of features.
 Among its capabilities are determining the shortest route between two points, providing step-by-step directions for the entire journey, and more.
-These functionalities were made possible by developing custom algorithms inspired by the Dijkstra and A* algorithms.
+These functionalities were made possible by developing some custom algorithms and some standard algorithms including the Dijkstra and A* algorithms.

 True to its name, its primary purpose is to generate random routes based on a specified starting point and desired travel distance.
 This application is a fully operational software complete with a functional Graphical User Interface (GUI) that is built using the EZGL and GTK libraries. (screenshot here)